bilou12/dapp-flight-surety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is an application project for Udacity's Blockchain nandegree program.

 FlightSurety is flight delay insurance for passengers: